microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aurelia.md

 </style>
 ```

 Congratulations!
-You're now setup to use FAST and Aurelia 1!
+You're now set up to use FAST and Aurelia 1!